What is Bounce Rate in SEO?

 • Someone who bounces from your site clearly did not convert.
 When you prevent a visitor from leaving, you can boost your conversion rate.

-• The bounce Rate could be a Google Ranking factor.
-In fact, according to one industry study, Bounce Rate is closely related to first-page Google rankings.
+• The bounce rate could be a Google ranking factor.
+In fact, according to one industry study, bounce rate is closely related to first-page Google rankings.

-• A high Bounce Rate signifies that your webpage (or specific pages on your site) has problems with content, customer experience, page layout, or copywriting.
+• A high bounce rate signifies that your webpage (or specific pages on your site) has problems with content, customer experience, page layout, or copywriting.

 Two Main Implications